ONNO organic t-shirts

 We've worked hard to make what we think is a pretty good t-shirt.
 All ONNO t-shirts are made from sustainable fibers: bamboo, hemp and organic cotton.
-ONNO t-shirts are made in workplaces we feel good about.
-ONNO purchases carbon offsets to balance the harm we do as we move your t-shirts from here to there.
+ONNO t-shirts are made in work places we feel good about.
+ONNO purchases carbon offsets to balance the harm we do as we t-shirts from here to there.

 You and ONNO

 Enough about us.
 Perhaps you could send us a note and tell us something about you.
 A picture of you wearing your ONNO t-shirt wouldn't hurt either.
 What drives you?
 What gets you out bed in the morning?
-What is it that you do naturally?
+What is that you do naturally?
 What are you working towards?
-Perhaps you're not actively 'working' towards anything.
+Perhaps you not actively 'working' toward anything.
 In fact, perhaps you like it right where you are.
-We'd like to know that too.
+We'd like to know that to.

 Okay, we like a soft cotton shirt too.
 But growing conventional cotton is particularly rough on the environment.
 Cotton is the largest crop behind corn in the United States and consumes 10% of the world's pesticides (that's two billion pounds) and 25% of the world's insecticides (we don't know what that weighs but it's a lot).
 Cotton growers typically use many hazardous chemicals including aldicarb, phorate, methamidophos and endosulfan.
 There are at least 20 types of organophosphate and carbamate pesticides, many of which were originally developed as toxic nerve agents during World War II.
 These chemicals harm people, wildlife and the environment.
 In addition, conventional cotton requires a tremendous amount of water to grow: 106,000 cubic feet of water per acre.
 That's a lot of water.
 Can you see why we can't get excited about using conventional cotton?
 To read more about the problems with conventional cotton, click here